 Blue Moscato is made from the Muscat grape and it has perfume-like aromas, such as rose petals and elderflower.

 Moscato has a light, crisp flavor with notes of orange blossom, apricot, and peach.
-There may also be hints of berry notes where the blue color is derived from berries.
+There can also be hints of berry notes where the blue color is derived from berries.

 The high sugar content in Muscat grapes gives it its sweet flavor.